-The following images indicate the location of the processor and provide a visual representation of the installation procedure.
+The following images indicate the location of the processor and provides a visual representation of the installation procedure.

 - 1. Ensure that the release lever on the processor socket is fully extended in the open position. - 2.
-Align the notches on the processor with the tabs on the processor socket and place the processor in the processor socket. - NOTE: The pin 1 corner of the processor has a triangle that aligns with the triangle on the pin 1 corner on the processor socket.
+Align the notches on the processor with the tabs on the processor socket and place the processor in the processor socket. - NOTE: The pin-1 corner of the processor has a triangle that aligns with the triangle on the pin-1 corner on the processor socket.
 When the processor is properly seated, all four corners are aligned at the same height.
-If one or more corners of the processor are higher than the others, the processor is not seated properly. - 3.
-When the processor is fully seated in the socket, pivot the release-lever down and place it under the tab on the processor cover.
+If one or more corners of the processor are higher than the others, the processor is not seated properly. - When the processor is fully seated in the socket, pivot the release-lever down and place it under the tab on the processor cover.

-- 1. Install the heat-sink and fan assembly.

-- 2. Install the hard-drive and optical-drive cage.

-- 3. Install the 3.5-inch hard-drive.

-- 4. Install the 2.5-inch hard-drive.

-- 5. Install the front bezel.

-- 6. Install the side cover.

-- 7. Follow the procedure in after working inside your computer.
+- 1. Install the processor fan and 125 W heat-sink assembly or processor fan and heat-sink assembly. - 2.
+Install the side cover. - 3.
+Follow the procedure in after working inside your computer.